 Heart failure & diseases describes a condition whereby the heart is weakened and does not pump blood as efficiently as it should.
 It is also known as congestive heart failure and is often the result of other conditions like coronary artery disease or high blood pressure.

-Heart failure is usually caused by underlying conditions that have caused damage to the heart.
+Heart failure and diseases is usually caused by underlying conditions that have caused damage to the heart.
 Some common examples of this include:

 This refers to the buildup of plaque in the coronary arteries, causing them to become clogged or narrowed.
 CAD is known to lead to heart attacks, which may result in damage to the heart muscles.
 Coronary artery disease is the most common cause of heart failure.